tdbradshaw/github-slideshow/_posts/0000-01-02-tdbradshaw.md

 layout: slide
 title: "Welcome to our second slide"
 ---
-appartently this is my text
+appartently this is my text and now it's more text
 Use the left arrow to go back!